KM3NeT/OrcaNet/docs/modifiers.rst

         One batch of data from the ``cfg.key_y_values`` datagroup of the h5 file.
         If the content of the datagroup is a structured array, this will also be a structured array.
+    ``phase`` : str
+        Current phase the network is used in.
+Either 'training', 'validation' or 'inference'.
+Can be used to have modifiers with different behaviours depending on the phase.
     ``xs`` : dict
         One batch of data, resulting from applying the sample modifier on ``x_values``.